OceanOutcomes/ocean-outcomes/what-we-do/triple-bottom-line-seafood/funding-and-facility/index.md

 ![Facility fund process graphic] (https://s3-us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/embedded+photos/triple-bottom-line-seafood/Fund-financing-model-figure-web.png)
-*The Facility investment model becomes self-financing over time. © Ocean Outcomes*
+*The Fund investment model becomes self-financing over time. © Ocean Outcomes*

 This innovative approach is based on the <a href="https://seafoodsustainability.org/industry/business-case/" target="_blank">business case for seafood companies</a> to invest in the long-term viability of their seafood supplies, thus reducing supply chain volatility and risk thereof, while enhancing business value and protecting reputations.